gtkrshnaaa/Laravel-10-event-app/README.md

-# Blog website with Laravel for learning purpose
+# Event website with Laravel for learning purpose

 ## Project setup